Robbie mostly writes about Skyrim but also occasionally sheds light on the oddities of Microsoft applications such as Excel and Outlook.

-Hi and welcome to my latest hub on Outlook.
-Today, I will look at using templates to send emails.
-Templates are a great time saving feature that will save you a lot of time and effort.
+In this article, I will be looking at using templates in Excel to send emails.
+Templates are a great time-saving feature that will save you a lot of time and effort.
 Most of us get numerous requests for the same information over and over again.
 Rather than typing the same answers to the same queries time after time, templates allow you to quickly send the same information in an email without having to retype it all.
 When using a template, all you need to do is to address it, personalise it and then click send!

 There are a number of ways to access and use templates: